hHolyMolly/hHolyMolly/README.md

 ## About Me

-With a strong background in front-end development, I focus on delivering high-quality user experiences through modern web technologies.
+With a strong background in full-stack development, I focus on delivering high-quality user experiences through modern web technologies.
 I'm always eager to learn and grow in this ever-evolving field.

 ## Get in Touch